 How does DNS work?

-When a user enters a domain name like “example.com” into a web browser, the user’s device sends a request to a DNS server seeking to look up the IP address of the domain name.
+When a user enters a domain name like “example.com” into a web browser, the user’s device – acting as a DNS client – sends a request to a DNS server seeking to look up the IP address of the domain name.
 The DNS request first goes to a recursive DNS server “resolver,” which searches its own cache of previous DNS requests and, if found, responds with the correct IP address.
 If there is no DNS entry found in the cache, the recursive resolver contacts other nameservers and eventually gets the correct IP address from an authoritative DNS server, which is responsible for keeping track of the official DNS record.
+Once the correct IP address is returned, internet traffic is routed to the appropriate destination through standard internet routing processes.

 What are dynamic DNS addresses?

-Dynamic DNS services, or DDNS services, facilitate DHCP by keeping DNS records updated as a website or device’s IP address changes, ensuring that users and other devices will be able to find it.
+Dynamic DNS services, or DDNS services, work alongside DHCP by keeping DNS records updated as a website or device’s IP address changes, ensuring that users and other devices will be able to find it.
+In practical terms, DDNS links a stable DNS name or FQDN to a changing public IP address.

 How does DDNS work?